HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="visualformat"></a>visual format
-A display format in which [ballot](#ballot) options and other information are displayed on screen or paper for perception using sight.
+A display format in which [contest options](#contestoption) and other information are displayed on screen or paper for perception using sight.

 \#vvsg
 ## <a name="vote"></a>vote